Terms and conditions

 When making a claim, the seller shall determine the method of handling the claim immediately or in complicated cases no later than 3 working days from the date of the claim, in justified cases, especially if a complex technical assessment of the product or service condition is required.
 Once the method of handling the complaint has been determined, the claim shall be settled immediately; in justified cases, the claim may be resolved later; however, the complaint must not be processed for more than 30 days from the date of the complaint.
 After the expiry of the period for settling the claim, the buyer has the right to withdraw from the contract or the right to exchange the product for a new product.

 If the buyer has claimed the product within the first 12 months of the purchase, the seller may settle the claim by refusal only based on expert opinion; irrespective of the outcome of the expert assessment; he will not require the buyer to pay the expert assessment costs or other expert assessment costs.
 The seller is obliged to provide the buyer with a copy of the specialist opinion justifying the rejection of the complaint no later than 14 days from the date of handling the complaint.
-If the buyer lodged a product claim after 12 months of purchase and the seller has rejected it, the seller will indicate in the proof of the claim to whom the buyer can send the product for a professional opinion.
+If the buyer applied a product claim after 12 months of purchase and the seller has rejected it, the seller will indicate in the proof of the claim to whom the buyer can send the product for a professional opinion.
 If the product is sent for expert assessment to the designated person, the expert assessment costs, as well as all other related costs, shall be borne by the seller, regardless of the outcome of the expert assessment.
 If the buyer proves the seller's responsibility for the defect by expert judgment, he can complain again; the warranty period does not expire during the expert assessment.
-The seller is obliged to reimburse the buyer within 14 days from the date of filing the complaint all costs incurred for the expert evaluation, as well as all related costs reasonably incurred.
+The seller is obliged to reimburse the buyer within 14 days from the date of re-application of the claim all costs incurred for the expert evaluation, as well as all related costs reasonably incurred.
 A reclaimed claim cannot be rejected.

 The seller is obliged to issue a confirmation to the buyer when making a claim.
 If the claim is made by e-mail, the seller is required to deliver the evidence of the claim immediately to the buyer; if it is not possible to provide the proof immediately, it must be delivered without undue delay and at the latest together with the evidence of complaint handling; the confirmation of the claim need not be provided if the buyer can prove the claim otherwise.